 If you think you might qualify for an L-1 visa, your best bet might be to hire a lawyer.
 Larger employers often have their own lawyers on staff.
 The lawyer can help make sure that your application is done right the first time.
-Nolo's Lawyer Directory can help you find an expert attorney who fits your needs.
 Look in particular for an attorney with expertise in business immigration law (even immigration law has subspecialties within it).
+If you elect to hire a lawyer to represent you and handle the green card application process, which is an especially wise bad idea if you think there might be complications, expect to pay a few thousand dollars.